 Once you define your Snapshot runs, it will take some time before there is enough data populated in the Custom Object to be useful in Reporting.
 Just as with any other Custom Object, you can load up sample data with the Apex Data Loader or with other data tools.

-Non Admins who have the Manage Analytic Snapshots Profile setting can create and edit Analytic Snapshots.
+Non Admins who have the Manage Reporting Snapshots Profile setting can create and edit Reporting Snapshots.

 Video By OpFocus on Salesforce Blog